Shakespeare by the Sea, Halifax

-Shakespeare by the Sea is a professional theatre company and registered society in Halifax, Nova Scotia.
+Shakespeare by the Sea is a professional theatre company and registered charitable society in Halifax, Nova Scotia.

 History

-Founded in 1994, Shakespeare by the Sea specialises in performing the works of William Shakespeare.
+Founded in 1994, Shakespeare by the Sea specializes in performing the works of William Shakespeare.
 Plays are performed outdoors in an amphitheatre formed by the ruins of the Cambridge Battery, an old military battery in Point Pleasant Park, and occasionally at other locations.
 The company is partially funded by government grants and private enterprise, with the main source of revenue coming from patrons' donations, which makes up about 70% of their revenues.

+The Studio at Shakespeare by the Sea is their in-house theatre school, which offers training in Shakespeare and musical theatre performance.

-The company was formed by the late Patrick Christopher-Carter (1945–2005), his lifelong partner Elizabeth Murphy, and Jean Morpurgo.
+The company was formed by the late Patrick Christopher-Carter (1945–2005), his lifelong partner Elizabeth Murphy, and the late Jean Morpurgo (1946-2010).
 It has played every year in the park, performing three to four productions every summer.

 In 1999, a "family" show was added to the repertoire using a theme from a classical fairy tale or legend.
-The tale is script is collectively created by the director and the cast, and usually includes a musical element created by a composer.
+The tale's script is collectively created by the director and the cast and usually includes a musical element created by a composer.
 From 1999 to 2004, the family show was known for its lack of traditional props, with only colourful Styrofoam pool noodles being used to create all props and set pieces.

 In the summer of 2005, the company went away from the Pool Noodle concept and transformed the family show into a musical, directed by Jesse MacLean, with music written by actor Jeremy Hutton and lyrics by Hutton, MacLean, William Foley, Kevin MacPherson, and Kate Smith titled The Adventures of Robin Hood.
 The show, with new music and lyrics by Hutton and Kieren MacMillan, then received two workshop productions at the Toronto Youth Theatre in 2007 and 2008, both directed by Hutton.
 Shakespeare By The Sea brought the show back to Point Pleasant Park for production in the summer of 2011, garnering significant popular and critical success.
 In January, 2013, Toronto's Hart House Theatre presented a three-week run of the newest incarnation of the show, now entitled "Robin Hood: The Legendary Musical Comedy".
 This production played to many sold-out houses, and was a darling of both audiences and critics.